 I am in awe of how my life has turned out because of April 30th.
 If the fall of Saigon to Communism on April 30, 1975 had never occurred, I would most likely still be living in Vietnam with my family.
 I would be fluent in Vietnamese, unlike my current state of stumbling over words.
 I would be thinking and composing this blog entry in Vietnamese.

 Instead, as fortune would have it, my family and I survived a perilous escape in the dead of night…

-In the early morning hours of spring 1979, with borrowed money and falsified documents to ensure our escape, my family and I (then 8½ years old) joined about 600 other “boat people” and got onto a tiny vessel in search of a better life.
+In the early morning hours of spring 1979, with borrowed money and falsified documents to ensure our escape, my family and I (then 8 years old) joined countless other “boat people” and got onto a small vessel in search of a better life.
 Three days and four nights later, after outrunning Thai pirates and discarding a dead body, we found ourselves helpless and stranded at sea with little food and water remaining.
 In fact, my mom told me that many of us did not eat because we were so exhausted.